GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The cleaner and nicer the program, the faster it's going to run.
-And if it doesn't, it'll be easy to make it fast.
+> ### The business of software building isn't really high-tech at all.
+It's most of all a business of talking to each other and writing things down.
 >
-> ~ *Joshua Bloch*
+> ~ *Tom DeMarco*

 ---
 ## 🏎 Quick Facts